American Express Credit Cards

 What types of cards are on offer?

-Interested in saving money on fees?
-Maybe you want to pay less in interest.
-Yes, American Express does focus mostly on big rewards and big features.
+American Express does focus mostly on big rewards and big features.
 And yes, you will usually pay more for that.
-But, that's not all there is.

-For the thrifty credit cardholder, Amex actually does offer a few low rate and low fee options.
-One such example is the American Express Essential Credit Card.
+But, for the thrifty credit cardholder, Amex actually does offer a few cards with low annual fees.
+One example is the American Express Qantas Discovery credit card.
 This card is a double hitter.
-Not only can you enjoy a pretty decent low purchase rate - you'll also pay no annual fee.
+Not only can will you pay $0 annual fee, you'll earn Qantas points on your regular spending.

 Why should you choose these cards?